LionelDarras/PyVantagePro/docs/index.rst

 Settime
 ~~~~~~~

-Allows to update the date and time of the station.
-(No timezone for now)
+Allows us to update the station date and time(no timezone for now).

 Usage::